maarila/solita-vaccine-exercise/README.md

 npm start
 ```

-10. Run the frontend from the other terminal with:
+10. Run the frontend from the previous terminal with:

 ```
 npm start
 ```

-11. The browser should open automatically at *http://localhost:3000*.
+11. The browser should open automatically at http://localhost:3000.

 ## Building the app